-Muller vs. Minister of Pensions (1947) 2 All E. R. 372
+Muller vs. Minister of Pensions (1947) 2 All E. R. 372.

-Adultery, on the part of both the petitioner and the respondent has been admitted and hence proved by their express pleadings in the petition and cross-petition, Under Order Xl rule 1 of the admits the truth of the whole or any part of the case of any other party.
+Adultery, on the part of both the petitioner and the respondent has been admitted and hence proved by their express pleadings in the petition and cross-petition, under Order X1 rule 1 of the C. P. R. any party to a suit may give notice by his pleadings or otherwise in writing that he admits the truth of the whole or any part of the case of any other party.
 A fact, once admitted, need not be proved and the plaintiff is entitled to judgment on the defendant's admission of his claim.